microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-08.md

 ### Step 7: Run Simulation application

-Run the Simluation service, which writes to your IoT Hub's MQTT queue.
+Run the Simulation service, which writes to your IoT Hub's MQTT queue.
 You will begin to see fines get emailed to you as appropriate.

 ## Security note

-To make this example as accesible as possible, SAS tokens and default AKS security settings are in place.
+To make this example as accessible as possible, SAS tokens and default AKS security settings are in place.
 In a production environment, a more secure option is to use managed identities for the various services to talk to each other in Azure [AKS security baseline](https://learn.microsoft.com/en-us/security/benchmark/azure/baselines/aks-security-baseline).

 ## Troubleshooting